Vintage Ludwig Drum Set

 For electric guitars, remember to clean the fretboard and strings regularly.
 I swear by a good lemon oil for the fretboard to keep it in excellent shape.
 Additionally, changing strings frequently can enhance sound quality and playability, so don’t let old strings dull your tone.

-See also Drum Set Cases
+See also Drum Equipment Set

 The maintenance of drum sets might seem trivial, but regularly checking drumheads and hardware can drastically affect your performance.
 I personally inspect my setup before every gig, ensuring everything is tight and resonating properly.
 A simple wipe-down post-rehearsal can also retain that fresh sound.